 Leave the fuss behind and slip into the amazingly lightweight friendly force shoes.
 Designed from the ground up for comfort and accessibility, the friendly force features a discreet zip that can be undone to create a large opening for your feet, providing you easy access.

 The memory foam insoles provides comfort and helps to alleviate pain.
 They can also be removed for cleaning or the fitting of orthotics.

-The Friendly force design is discreet and minimalistic allowing them to be worn in a professional setting where trainers wouldn’t meet the dress code!
+The friendly force design is discreet and minimalistic allowing them to be worn in both a professional and social setting where trainers wouldn’t meet the dress code!

-Finding supportive and accessible shoes when you’re pregnant can be challenging.
-The friendly shoes range is a great solution, providing a wider fit to accommodate swelling, memory foam cushioning for worn out feet and an easy access back to help you slip them on and off while sitting down.
+Finding supportive and accessible shoes when you’re disabled can be challenging.
+The Friendly Shoes range is a great solution, providing a wider fit to accommodate swelling, memory foam cushioning for better comfort and easy access at the back of the shoe to help you slip them on and off while sitting down.

 *Please note: We are unable to provide exchanges on the friendly shoes range.
 Shoes that do not fit must be returned at the buyer’s expense.
 Please ensure to check the sizing chart below.
 If you have any questions about sizing, please email: firstname.lastname@example.org